logo

 • Find a stable and firm chair

-What does the surgery entail?
+What does knee replacement surgery entail?

 Physical therapy begins the day after surgery to restore movement and help strengthen the muscles around the new joint.
-As you continue healing, physical therapy is advised 3-4 times a day for the first few weeks.
+As you continue healing, physical therapy is advised several times a day for the first few weeks.